dhurlburtusa/shortcuts/rust/rust-notes.md

 ### Lifetime Annotations in Function Signatures

+Lifetimes on function or method parameters are called input lifetimes, and lifetimes on return values are called output lifetimes.

 ```rust
 fn longest<'a>(x: &'a str, y: &'a str) -> &'a str {
     if x.len() > y.len() { x } else { y }